-Generation Healthy Kids is a 4-year project including a pilot study which will be conducted in January-March 2023, and a 2-year cluster-randomized controlled main trial to be conducted in August 2023 - June 2025.
+Generation Healthy Kids is a 4-year project including a pilot study which was conducted in January-April 2023, and a 2-year cluster-randomized controlled main trial to be conducted in August 2023 - June 2035 (including time for analysis of samples and data and publication).
 The present protocol describes the main trial.

-The pilot study has previously been approved by The Regional Committee on Health Research Ethics for Southern Denmark (Project ID 568021-22 S-20220059).
+The pilot study was approved by The Regional Committee on Health Research Ethics for Southern Denmark (Project ID 568021-22 S-20220059).

 A thorough development and piloting is an essential prerequisite for ensuring feasibility and quality of the final intervention program to be assessed via the main trial.
-Based on the learnings and results from the pilot study, the final intervention program will be adjusted accordingly.
-Due to the timeline of the main trial, this protocol is submitted before the pilot study is conducted.
-Adjustments based on learnings and results from the pilot study will be included in amendment(s) to the Committee for change of the present protocol.
+Based on the learnings and results from the pilot study, the final intervention program has been adjusted accordingly.
+Due to the timeline of the main trial, this protocol was originally submitted before the pilot study was conducted (protocol version 1.0, submitted 1 December 2022).
+Adjustments based on learnings and results from the pilot study were included in the first amendment protocol (protocol version 2.0 was submitted 12 May 2023 and was partly approved by the Committee on 6 July 2023; protocol version 2.2 provided response to the Committee's partial approval of 6 July 2023).
+The present second amendment protocol